DinoChiesa/Apigee-Response-Shaping/README.md

 # Response Shaping: Including or excluding fields from responses

-This is an example proxy that illustrates how to use Apigee to shape data from jSON responses, dynamically based on the API Product or the Developer App.
+This is an example proxy that illustrates how to use Apigee to shape data from JSON responses, dynamically based on the API Product or the Developer App.

 How it works: the Apigee Proxy retrieves a JSON response from the upstream system; that response includes a set of fields or properties.
 The proxy gets a list of field